-The procedure for the violation of personal integrity through sexual harassment, sexist behaviour, discrimination and bullying is currently being renewed.
-At the same time, work is being done on the revision of the regulations and on a prevention concept.
+The procedures for the violation of personal integrity through sexual harassment, sexist behaviour, discrimination and bullying is currently being renewe.
+At the same time, a revision of the regulation was carried out andwork is being done on a prevention concept.
+The website will be updated promptly on the basis of these changes.

 Defintion sexual harassment